VincentLiLab/Tech_Insights/kernels/linux/devicetree_subsystem.md

 ```
 ***

-_hardware node used for device population_
+_hardware node used for the device population_
 ```C
     /{
         ...